CtrlK

 Distinctiveness Conflict Risk

-Reasonably specific to skill creation, but 'extends Claude's capabilities with specialized knowledge, workflows, or tool integrations' is broad and could overlap with documentation or configuration skills.
+The term 'skill' is somewhat specific to this domain, but 'extends Claude's capabilities with specialized knowledge, workflows, or tool integrations' is broad enough to potentially overlap with other meta-skills or configuration-related skills.
+The niche is identifiable but not sharply delineated.

 2 / 3